-- report any concerns they may have about the safety and/ or well- being of pupils; - report any concerns they may have about the safety and/or well- being of other persons associated with the School; - report any safeguarding concerns about staff or anyone else associated with the School; and - follow up on any such reports about staff to ensure that appropriate action is or has been taken.
+- report any concerns they may have about the safety and/ or well- being of pupils (this includes where there are concerns about children who may be at risk of being drawn into terrorism); - o report any concerns they may have about the safety and/or well- being of other persons associated with the School; - report any safeguarding concerns about staff or anyone else associated with the School; and follow up on any such reports about staff to ensure that appropriate action is or has been taken.

 The procedures for doing so are set out below.
-If staff are unsure about the appropriate process to use, they should not hesitate to speak to the DSL, DDSL or directly to Children's Social Care.
-In an emergency where a child is at immediate risk of harm, the Police should be contacted.
+If staff are unsure about the appropriate process to use, they should not hesitate to exercise professional curiosity and speak to the DSL, any member of the senior leadership team or directly to children's social care (whether the School's local authority or that local to the child's home address) or police in their absence for guidance.